metaneutrons/snapdog2/docs/implementation/12-mqtt-integration-implementation.md

 ## 13.1.
 Overview

-The MQTT integration has been fully implemented as an **award-worthy, enterprise-grade solution** that provides bi-directional MQTT communication for SnapDog2.
+The MQTT integration has been fully implemented as an solution that provides bi-directional MQTT communication for SnapDog2.
 The implementation demonstrates mastery of modern .NET architecture patterns, enterprise software design principles, and production-quality standards using **MQTTnet v5.0.1.1416**.
 This integration enables seamless IoT integration, home automation connectivity, and real-time state synchronization across distributed systems.

 **Latest Updates (2025-08-02):**